MohamedHamisa/MAS/README.md

 Dashboard and API
 Contributors
 Project Overview
-Customer churn can have a significant impact on revenue and customer satisfaction.
-This project provides a predictive model that helps businesses identify potential churn risks and take proactive measures to retain customers.
+Customer churn can significantly impact a business's revenue and customer satisfaction levels.
+This project addresses this challenge by developing a predictive model to identify potential churn risks, enabling companies to implement proactive retention measures.

 Features
-Data-Driven Insights: The model evaluates key factors that contribute to churn, including contract type, tenure, and support services.
+Data-Driven Insights: The model evaluates key factors contributing to churn, such as contract type, tenure, and support services.
-Power BI Dashboard: An interactive dashboard visualizes churn drivers and trends, making data accessible and actionable.
+Power BI Dashboard: An interactive dashboard visualizes churn drivers and trends, providing data insights that are accessible and actionable.
-API Deployment: A Flask API enables real-time churn predictions, making it easy to integrate into web or mobile applications.
+API Deployment: A Flask API allows for real-time churn predictions, making integration into web and mobile applications straightforward.
 Data
-We used the Telco Customer Churn dataset, which contains information on:
+We used the Telco Customer Churn dataset, which contains:

-Customer Demographics: gender, senior citizen status, partner, and dependents.
+Customer Demographics: gender, senior citizen status, partner, dependents.
-Service Usage: phone service, multiple lines, internet service, online security, and tech support.
+Service Usage: phone service, multiple lines, internet service, online security, tech support.
 Account Information: contract type, payment method, monthly charges, and tenure.
 Target Variable
-Churn: Binary variable indicating if a customer has churned (Yes) or not (No).
+Churn: A binary variable indicating if a customer has churned ("Yes") or not ("No").
 Installation
 Clone this repository:
 bash